Graphics processing unit: 1980s

-In 1984, Hitachi released the ARTC HD63484, the first major CMOS graphics processor for personal computers.
-The ARTC could display up to 4K resolution when in monochrome mode.
-It was used in a number of graphics cards and terminals during the late 1980s.
-In 1985, the Amiga was released with a custom graphics chip including a blitter for bitmap manipulation, line drawing, and area fill.
+In 1985, the Amiga was released with a custom graphics chip called Agnus including a blitter for bitmap manipulation, line drawing, and area fill.
 It also included a coprocessor with its own simple instruction set, that was capable of manipulating graphics hardware registers in sync with the video beam (e.g. for per-scanline palette switches, sprite multiplexing, and hardware windowing), or driving the blitter.

+Also in 1985, IBM released the Professional Graphics Controller, designed by later to be Nvidia co-founder Curtis Priem, which was a rudimentary 3D card with 256-color graphics which used a dedicated CPU to draw graphics independently of the main system.
+It was used as the basis of cards by a number of makers (including Matrox) and its analog RGB signaling led directly to the VGA video standard.
+Priem later in the 80s worked on the influential Sun Microsystems GX (also known as cgsix) accelerated 2D graphics card.

 In 1986, Texas Instruments released the TMS34010, the first fully programmable graphics processor.
 It could run general-purpose code but also had a graphics-oriented instruction set.
 During 1990–1992, this chip became the basis of the Texas Instruments Graphics Architecture ("TIGA") Windows accelerator cards.